Peiiii/EchoNote/docs/features/space-publish-firestore-setup.md

   // Allow create if:
   // 1.
 User is the owner, OR
   // 2.
-Channel is published in write-only mode and message is being created (not updated) allow create: if request.auth != null && request.auth.uid == userId
+Channel is published in append-only mode and message is being created (not updated) allow create: if request.auth != null && request.auth.uid == userId
               || (getChannelForCreate().data.shareToken != null
-                  && getChannelForCreate().data.shareMode == "write-only"
+                  && getChannelForCreate().data.shareMode == "append-only"
                   && request.resource.data.sender == "user"
                   && !request.resource.data.isDeleted);